bjssacademy/goinaday/readme.md

 #### A Quick Note

 The short assignment operator `:=` can only be used inside a function!
+To declare it at the package level, you must use `var`.

 It’s semantically the same as